Simone Biles takes shot at former teammate after gold at Paris Olympics

 Editor

-MyKayla Skinner, an alternative for the United States at the Rio de Janeiro Games, where Biles won her first Olympic gold medals, had criticized the current generation of gymnasts for lacking the “work ethic” from past teams.
+MyKayla Skinner, an alternative for the United States at the Rio 2016 Games, where Biles won her first Olympic gold medals, had criticised the current generation of gymnasts for lacking the “work ethic” of past teams.

-But Biles, winning her fifth Olympic gold medal and helping the women’s gymnastics team to defend their team title at the 2024 Paris Olympics, had a witty response on social media.
+But Biles, winning her fifth Olympic gold medal in helping the women’s gymnastics team to the team title at the 2024 Paris Olympics, had a witty response on social media.

-“Lack of talent, lazy, olympic champions,” Biles wrote with a photo alongside teammates Suni Lee, Jordan Chiles, Jade Carey and Hezly Rivera lifting the American flag.
+“Lack of talent, lazy, olympic champions,” Biles wrote with a photo alongside teammates Sunisa Lee, Jordan Chiles, Jade Carey and Hezly Rivera lifting the American flag.

-Skinner took Biles’ place in the vault final at Tokyo 2020 following her withdrawal after suffering with the “twisties,” eventually winning silver.
+Skinner took Biles’s place in the vault final at Tokyo 2020 following her withdrawal after suffering from the “twisties,” eventually winning silver.

-“It was more about going back into my own gym and the work ethic is different compared to when we were doing gymnastics in the Marta [Karolyi] era.”
+“It was more about going back into my own gym and the work ethic is different compared to when we were doing gymnastics in the Marta [Karolyi, former US coach] era.”

 Biles admitted she felt the USA had something to prove from Tokyo and that gold “means the world”.